 Things improve considerably however with the first episode, Mirror Hell, which comes from director Akio Jissoji, best known for the anime Tokyo: The Last Megalopolis (1988).
 Throughout the episode runs the theme of mirrors and Jissoji decks each location – the teahouse, Toro’s workshop, the hotel, even the autopsy room and the police station – with mirrors covering every conceivable surface.
 The episode even opens and closes with the image of a dozen mirrors lined up along an otherwise bare beach.
 At one point, Kogoro Akechi’s detective goes to visit his crippled wife who lives in a wheelchair in a cell that is half flooded with water where the cell bars come at odd angles and we cannot be sure what part of the room is a mirror reflection or not.

 Akio Jissoji plays the episode with a constant weirdness.
 There is much interestingly enigmatic talk about gods that exist inside mirrors and an odd scene, which almost doesn’t seem to have a place, where a Buddha statue in a rock pool starts glowing and people hear railway line signals.
 There is a perverse scene where Asuza admits her longing for Hiroki Narimiya and he takes her tongue in his fingers and starts biting and kissing on it and in the next scene we see him in a mirrored hotel room with her tied up as he pours candle wax all over her body and tongue.
-Mostly, the episode works more than effectively as a horror story.
+For the most part, the episode works more than effectively as a horror story.

 The second episode, Caterpillar, hits in with a perverse kick.
 It comes from Hisayasu Sato, a director known for some outre pinko (Japanese porn films).
 Caterpillar is Boxing Helena (1993) with a sex reversal, while the ending it arrives at has been borrowed somewhat from Freaks (1932).
 Hisayasu Sato fills the episode with incredibly perverse images – of Yukiko Okamoto tending Nao Omori’s limbless and drooling torso, she shaving him and caressing the razor across his nipples, cutting him and licking up the blood and then whipping him with a riding crop.
-A few minutes later she strips, climbs atop and rides the husband before he starts licking his way up her legs, breasts and then climbing on top of her, before she turns him over and jabs her thumbs into his eyes.
+A few minutes later, she strips, climbs atop and rides the husband before he starts licking his way up her legs, breasts and then climbing on top of her, before she turns him over and jabs her thumbs into his eyes.

-The episode comes to a horrible ending [PLOT SPOILERS] – where the wife reveals that she cut the husband’s arms and legs off to prevent him from returning to the war and the artist (Ryuhei Matsuda) persuades her to join him by cutting her own legs off.
+The episode comes to a horrible ending [PLOT SPOILERS] – where the wife reveals that she cut the husband’s arms and legs off to prevent him from returning to the war and where the artist (Ryuhei Matsuda) persuades her to join him by cutting her own legs off.
 The entire segment appears to have been filmed in abandoned building.
 The same Rampo story was also later adapted into a feature-length film Caterpillar (2010).

 The third episode, Crawling Bugs, is the gem among the three.
 It is an episode that inhabits a genuinely whacked-out headspace.
 For one, it is a not always linear tale and moreover appears to change points-of-view halfway through.
 The first half, which would seem to tell the story from singer Tamaki Ogawa’s viewpoint is eccentric – she has a giant horizontally bouffed-out afro and the score is played seemingly using xylophones and bongo drums.
 There are random weird images like Tamaki Ogawa seen placing a leech on her neck and it sucking her blood out while she sighs in ecstasy.
 Playing the chauffeur this time, Kogoro Akechi gives an intensely neurotic and withdrawn performance where he spends most of the episode perpetually scratching his skin.

 The most perverse part of the film is the necrophile element when Kogoro Akechi takes Tamaki Ogawa’s body and places her in a kitsch shrine in his apartment where he starts cutting into the body and then attempting to inject her with formaldehyde, or keeps trying to perfect her makeup but failing, and then eventually lies down with her as her blood spills out in a pool across the floor.
-The episode reaches a dazzlingly grim ending where the police break into the apartment and we suddenly see that there is no shrine and that they are in fact pulling Kogoro Akechi out from where he has his head buried in a hole burrowed in the stomach of a rotted corpse.
+The episode reaches a stunningly grim ending where the police break into the apartment and we suddenly see that there is no shrine and that they are in fact pulling Kogoro Akechi out from where he has his head buried in a hole in the stomach of a rotted corpse.